 “If I had a chauffeur”

-Only 100 years ago, refrigerators were not widespread in society.
-In the days when refrigerators were not available, not many people, even the wealthy, could eat the cold and sweet tropical fruits.
+100 years ago, refrigerators were not widely used in society.
+Back then it was not always possible to eat cold and sweet tropical fruit.

-Now, thanks to the invention of refrigerators, food can be eaten fresh and safe at home.
-The evolution of technology have always made what had been considered special into something that many people take for granted now.
+Today, thanks to the invention of refrigerators, food can be stored fresh and safe at home.
+The evolution of technology has made something that was considered rare or special into something that many people now take for granted.

-What will become “common” next by the evolution of technology?
-For example, having a chauffeur.
+What will become “common” in the next wave of technological evolution?
+What about having a chauffeur?
 This is a value that only a small fraction of people can enjoy today.

 With a chauffeur service, travel will be very convenient and comfortable.
-It will take you to the destination on the route you desire with comfortable and careful driving.
+You will be taken to your destination using the route you prefer with comfortable and careful driving.

-In addition, a chauffeur has the flexibility to pay attention to the physical condition of the passengers and the weather in the future, and adjust the driving accordingly.
+A chauffeur also has the flexibility to monitor the weather or the physical condition of the vehicle’s passengers and make driving adjustments.

-We would like to make the value that only a few people can enjoy currently to “common”.
-Realizing the reliable automated driving enables everyone to experience the pleasure of using a special means of transportation.
+We would like to make this luxury that only a few people currently enjoy into something more “common”.
+Through reliable automated driving, everyone can experience the pleasure of using a special means of transportation.

-As various enterprises around the world work to build a future of automated driving, technology is evolving day by day.
+Technology evolves rapidly as various enterprises around the world work to shape the future of automated driving.
 How do we integrate these evolving technologies into our daily lives?
-In order to do so, it is necessary to build trust between people and automated driving technology.
+By building trust between people and automated driving technology.

 ① Further increase in user value